 The HACP is considering placing a cap on the total rent burden percentage for which the family may qualify.
 To determine a cap that does not overly restrict housing choice, the HACP is studying the current number of families who were rent burdened over the past several years and the percentage of their adjusted monthly income used to pay rent in FY 2021 and FY 2022.
 Based on the results of these studies, the HACP will report on any changes to this activity in the FY 2023 MTW Annual Plan.
-The HACP has submitted a waiver to the HUD Pittsburgh Field Office to use this implemented activity for the Emergency Housing Voucher Program in accordance with PIH Notice 2021-15.
+In September 2021, the HACP submitted a waiver to the HUD Pittsburgh Field Office to utilize this implemented activity for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and HUD Mobility Demonstration and will continue to do so as new Special Purpose Voucher programs emerge in FY 2022 and beyond.